‘We can’t do enough’: Lawmakers flooded by evacuation pleas

 Rep. Michael McCaul of Texas, the ranking Republican on the House Foreign Affairs Committee, said many lawmakers are forwarding cases his way.
 “I get texts every night, every hour, every half-hour,” McCaul said.

 The effort is personal for those members of Congress who served in the national security apparatus in Iraq and Afghanistan.
-Before joining Congress, Rep. Andy Kim, D-N.J., had provided strategic advice to Gen. David Petraeus, the former commander of U.S. forces in Afghanistan.
+Prior to joining Congress, Rep. Andy Kim, D-N.J., had provided strategic advice to Gen. David Petraeus, the former commander of U.S. forces in Afghanistan.
 He said his office has received more than 6,000 evacuation cases in just more than a week.

 “This is about the expectation of what the American handshake means to those that were willing to put their lives at risk to help us and our service members and our diplomats on the ground,” Kim said.